pravatbhusal/synced-ipcontrol/README.md

 2. Copy and paste the "iplog.php" file into the "htdocs" folder of an Apache web-server.
 3. Copy and paste the "MsoyAuthenticator.java" file into your msoy/src/java/com/threerings/msoy/server folder
 - Edit line 357 to your URL Address for the iplog.php file
-4. Export the "IPRecord.sql" table into your Synced/Whirled database
+4. Import the "IPRecord.sql" table into your Synced/Whirled database
 5. Open the "ipcontrol.php" file, and set the "$password" variable
 6. Finished!
 -----------------------------------------------------------------------------------------------